Code4me2/ollama/MCP_INTEGRATION.md

 ## Conclusion

-The MCP integration is functionally complete and successfully enables autonomous tool execution in Ollama.
-The implementation demonstrates end-to-end functionality with real-time tool results streaming and proper error handling.
-However, significant work remains to make this production-ready for the open source repository, particularly around testing, security, and code cleanup.
+The MCP integration is a working experimental implementation that successfully enables autonomous tool execution in Ollama.
+Developed over November 7-9, 2024, it demonstrates functional tool execution with security measures and basic test coverage that exceeds what the documentation initially suggested.

-The architecture is sound and extensible, providing a solid foundation for future enhancements.
-The hybrid parser approach and tool call accumulation system solve critical streaming issues, while the manager architecture enables scalable multi-server tool execution.
+**Key Findings:**
+- Security implementation is more complete than documented
+- Test coverage exists with 10 test functions
+- Code quality is better than initial documentation claimed
+- However, this is VERY recent code (2-3 days old) that needs stabilization

+The architecture provides a solid foundation, but given the experimental nature and recent development timeline, this implementation should be considered a proof-of-concept that requires additional maturation before production use.